 It’s arguable that creator Charlie Brooker’s episodic anthology series Black Mirror is one of the scariest shows on TV — not because it relies on zombie attacks or murderous clowns, but because it shows just how easily phones, computers, and other advancing technology that we are increasingly dependent on can be used against us if we’re not paying close enough attention.
 (The fact that all of these episodes are available to be played on Netflix, the innovative streaming giant known for obsessively monitoring our usage without really sharing what they find, should not be overlooked.)

-A recent chapter of this paranoia-fueled scarefest, “Bandersnatch,” was unleashed at the end of December 2018.
+A chapter of this paranoia-fueled scarefest, “Bandersnatch,” was unleashed at the end of December 2018.
 A choose-your-own-adventure interactive episode, the release was experimental, and its score of 72% reflected an uncertain reception.
-Season 5 dropped on Netflix on June 5, tackling the familiar technology-as-terror ground, with an all-star cast including Topher Grace, Miley Cyrus, and Anthony Mackie.
+Season 5 dropped on Netflix in 2019, tackling the familiar technology-as-terror ground, with an all-star cast including Topher Grace, Miley Cyrus, and Anthony Mackie.
 Watch the trailer above.

 Rotten Tomatoes has crunched the numbers to rank the best Black Mirror episodes down to the worst.
-We’ve updated the list to reflect the current Tomatometer score; however, it’s worth noting that early episodes like “The National Anthem” and “15 Million Merits” have scores of 100% on fewer than 20 reviews, while more recent episodes, may not have perfect scores, but have more reviews — season 4, Episode 1: "USS Callister" 95%, for example, scores in the 90s, but on 35 reviews.
+We’ve updated the list to reflect the current Tomatometer score; however, it’s worth noting that early episodes like “The National Anthem” and “15 Million Merits” have scores of 100% on fewer than 20 reviews, while more recent episodes, may not have perfect scores, but have more reviews — season 4, Episode 1: "USS Callister" 95%, for example, scores in the 90s, but on 38 reviews.
+In case of ties, those titles with more reviews ranked higher with the “Average rating” (under “See Score Details”) taken into account where episodes had the same score and number of reviews.

 Think we missed something?
 Sound off in the comments.
 (Also, spoilers follow, obviously).